rippedpiracy/docs/PC-Software/Games.md

 > &nbsp;

 > **Torrent:** A decentralised Peer-to-Peer file sharing protocol that is very common when sharing Pirated Content, since the file isnt on a single server that can easily be taken down.
-We recommend using [qBittorrent](https://www.qbittorrent.org/) as a BitTorrent client.

 > &nbsp;